Peng-Protocol/Dexhune-P/Specifications/OracleFoundry.md

 xVolume : (uint256),
 yVolume : (uint256),

+`Base Token` is `Link Dollar`, is set by the agent during deployment.

+`Price` is normalized to 18 decimals from how ever many the oracle uses.

 `Price Function` defines what read function or data entry to query at the oracle address, this either queries or fetches.

-`Price` is normalized to 18 decimals from how ever many the oracle uses.

-`Base Token` is `Link Dollar`, is set by the agent during deployment.

----

 - price
 Price is derived from the oracle.